dejanstojanovic/Facebook-Album-Browser/README.md

 Facebook-Album-Browser
 ======================

-jQuery plugin fro browsing public albums of a Facebook account
+Reponsive jQuery plugin for browsing public albums of a Facebook account.
+Plugin is suitable for both desktop and mobile websites.